The Blank Slate Internet

 In November 2007, a group

-of information scientists made the observation that a “back-plate” to the
+of information scientists made the observation that a back-plate to the

-Internet is emerging, and predicted that this phenomenon will foster a new
+Internet is emerging, and predicted that this phenomenon will foster a

 economic model.
 A precursor Internet

-back plate is, in fact, evolving via a collective process having no central
+back plate is, in fact, evolving via a collective process having no

 control, with strengths analogous to the wiki concept.
-As in other collective
+As in other

-and distributed processes, there is an adaptation due to a certain set of
+and distributed processes, there is an adaptation due to a certain set

 principles in order to meet anticipation.